SonyMobile/kubernetes-bootstrap/README.md

 This project creates a high-availability Kubernetes cluster in which the master and worker nodes are spread across three availability zones (AZs) in a single region.
-A new Virtual Private Cloud (VPC) is created with both private and pubilc subnets in each AZ.
+A new Virtual Private Cloud (VPC) is created with both private and public subnets in each AZ.
 An Elastic Load-Balancer (ELB) provides external access to the Kubernetes API server running on the master nodes.
-All instances running Kubernetes are created inside the private subnets, with outbound internet access provided by NAT and Internet gateways.
+All instances running Kubernetes are created inside the private subnets, with outbound Internet access provided by NAT and Internet gateways.
 A second ELB is created by the Kubernetes Ingress Controller to route incoming traffic to applications running on the cluster.
 The master nodes run in an Auto-Scaling Group (ASG) of min and max size of 1.
 This is to ensure that the nodes would be re-provisioned should the